Breast cancer survivor offers wisdom at Faulkner satellite center

 James D. Griffin, MD, received his medical degree from Harvard Medical School in 1974.
 After residency training in internal medicine at Johns Hopkins Hospital, he completed a hematology fellowship at Massachusetts General Hospital and a medical oncology fellowship at Dana-Farber.
 In 1981, he joined the staff of Dana-Farber, where he currently is director of the Leukemia Program and chair of the Department of Medical Oncology.

 From 1993 to 1998, Dr. Griffin was editor-in-chief of Blood.
 He is a professor of Medicine at Harvard Medical School and currently sits on the scientific advisory boards of the Lombardi Cancer Center at Georgetown University and the Johns Hopkins Cancer Center and Case Western Cancer Center.

-Deborah Hicks joined Dana-Farber as the Senior Vice President for Human Resources in 2011.
-Prior to joining Dana-Farber, Hicks served as the associate dean and chief human resources officer at Harvard Medical School.
+Deborah Hicks joined Dana-Farber as the senior vice president for Human Resources in 2011.
+Prior to joining Dana-Farber, Ms. Hicks served as the associate dean and chief human resources officer at Harvard Medical School.

 She currently serves as chair of the Board of the New England Human Resources Association, holds a master's degree in Counseling Psychology/Organizational Management from Antioch University, and a bachelor's degree from the University of Massachusetts at Amherst.